samueloladosu37/PMUT-FEM-Simulation-using-COMSOL/README.md

 ---

 ## 📘 About the Simulation

-> _"This software analyzes physics-based numerical problems by dividing the geometric domain into finite elements (meshing) and solving the associated partial differential equations."_
+This software analyzes physics-based numerical problems by dividing the geometric domain into finite elements (meshing) and solving the associated partial differential equations.

 The project includes Multiple Physics: Solid Mechanics, Electrostatic and Piezoelectric effect
 - ✅ **Stationary simulations**: for static deformation and stress